web3ui/web3uikit/CONTRIBUTE.md

 -   Clone the web3uiKit repo https://github.com/web3ui/web3uikit
 -   Open a terminal window and `cd` to the project folder
--   Run `yarn` you may need to install Yarn globally first
+-   Run `pnpm install` you may need to install pnpm globally first
 -   Make a new branch, see BRANCH NAMING
--   Run `yarn storybook` and there you go, ready to code?
+-   Run `pnpm storybook` and there you go, ready to code?
 -   Not sure where to start, lets look at `NewComp` we made it specially for you
+-   Want to create a new component? run `pnpm new` to create boilerplate code.
 -   Still stuck?
 Checkout the onboarding video (bottom of this page)

 &nbsp;